Chapter 6:

 I was referring to your father."

 A reaction was what he was after.
-He only said to that to throw Blake off and get him to reveal something unintentionally.
-Despite Blake understanding this though, he couldn't help but wonder, what if he's telling the truth?
+He only said that to throw Rin off and get him to reveal something unintentionally.
+Despite Rin understanding this though, he couldn't help but wonder to himself.

-Gritting his teeth, Blake finally responded.
+Gritting his teeth, Rin finally responded.

 "My father?
 How exactly did you know him?"

-"Then if you don't mind me asking.
-What were your jobs exactly?"
+"Then if you don't mind me asking, what were your jobs exactly?"

-Blake smiled wryly.
+Rin smiled wryly.

-"Huh, is it classified information?"
+"Why?
+Is it classified information?"

-"Something like that.", Ethan mumbled.
+"Something like that.", Klein said.

 "Why can't you tell me?"